greasybeefcake/sesh/README.md

 ### 6. Export Sesh Responses
 1. Go to your Sesh event in Discord
-2. Use Sesh's export command
+2. Use Sesh's export csv button
 3. Save as `sesh_export.csv` in project directory

 ## Running the Bot